-Delivering bad news in a compassionate way can make this difficult situation easier to cope with for patients, their families and clinicians themselves.
+Delivering bad news sensitively and compassionately can make a difficult situation easier to cope with for patients and their families, as well as for clinicians themselves.

 The SPIKES model was first published in The Oncologist in 2000 as a protocol for delivering bad news to cancer patients.

-Since then, it has been adopted more widely and used by clinicians in various circumstances to communicate difficult news to patients in a way that is clear, supportive and compassionate.
+Since then it has been adopted more widely, and is used by clinicians in various circumstances to communicate difficult news to patients in a clear, supportive and compassionate way.